Insider’s Guide to the Skywalk Trail and Rainbow Mountain Hiking Trails

 The trailhead is found at the end of Mountain View Drive in the community of Alpine.
 Right away you’ll see a wide worn path without much signage, this is the mellowest route and designated trail.
-You may be tempted by a trail to the lookers left of where you’ve parked that goes straight up hill – if you want to start your gains, hop on and ascend, but be cautious as this is a bike trail, you’ll need to listen and yield to bikers coming down.
+You may be tempted by a trail to the left that goes straight up hill – if you want to start your gains, hop on and ascend, but be cautious as this is a bike trail, you’ll need to listen and yield to bikers coming down.

 No matter which up you initially take, it is short lived as you encounter a small BC Hydro project, here the trail to take is clearly marked “Hiking,” this is where you’ll want to go and is marked on the map as 19 Mile Creek East.
 A marked look out on this section of the trail is worth the quick detour and requires minimal effort.
 It’s especially gorgeous in the morning as the sun beams through the valley with views from Black Tusk to the back of Mount Currie.

 Carrying on, you’ll hit another intersection shortly after, left will keep you on the 19 Mile Creek East route and lead to Iceberg Lake by passing Screaming Cat Lake.
 The recommended route is to take the right at this intersection which will put you on the Screaming Cat Lake Connector, it is steep, fast and entertaining.
 Another junction labelled Flank Trail North waits for you, again left takes you to Iceberg with out Screaming Cat Lake and right takes you to Screaming Cat Lake.
 Now you stay on this section of trail for a while with another marked look out to the right offering 360 degree views of the Rainbow Glacier, Soo Valley and Sea to Sky valley.